Is it Safe to Use Marijuana During Pregnancy?

-Marijuana has gone through a lot of ups and downs in public opinion in the past hundred-odd years and it’s currently experiencing a serious upswing.
-Four states (Alaska, Colorado, Oregon, and Washington) and Washington, D.C. have legalized it for recreational use and 20 more states have legalized it for medical use.
-Almost half of Americans admit to having tried pot at least once in their lives, and just over 1 in 10 say they’ve smoked within the past year.
-That makes it the most commonly used illegal drug in the U.S.
+Marijuana has gone through a lot of ups and downs in public opinion in the past 100-odd years and marijuana is currently experiencing a serious upswing.
+Canada has recently legalized marijuana, seven states and Washington, D.C. have legalized marijuana for recreational use and 29 more states have legalized marijuana for medical use.
+Almost half of Americans admit to having tried weed at least once in their lives, and just over 1 in 10 say they’ve smoked marijuana within the past year.
+That makes marijuana the most commonly used illegal drug in the U.S.

 How Marijuana Affects the Body

 To get a sense of the effects of smoking marijuana during pregnancy, we first need to take a look at how marijuana affects the body in general.
 The main psychoactive component in weed is delta-9-tetrahydrocannibinol, usually abbreviated to “THC.”
 When you take in THC (usually by smoking, although you can also “vape” or eat marijuana), the chemical binds with certain receptors in the areas of your brain responsible for coordination and memory, among others.
 Those receptors typically bind with anandamide, a cannabinoid naturally produced by your body that is responsible for a variety of immune and neurological functions.

 When THC from marijuana binds with your cannabinoid receptors, it can cause a loss of coordination and short-term memory problems.
 This same reaction causes the feelings of euphoria we typically associate with weed use.
 Smoking marijuana can also increase your heart rate and cause anxiety and paranoia.